cecib/CL-Anims/README.md

-# CLI-Anims
+# CL-Anims

-Command line animations to free myself from WSL/VcXsrc and Qt.
+Animations on the command line interface to free myself from WSL/VcXsrc and Qt.